glasnt/talks/2019_10_PyGotham.podium/slides.md

 what do you want to worry about

+~first instance, pause~

+As a sysadmin, I got paid to worry.

+You are a developer.
+A little worry is good, but thankfully,

-Thankfully, you can pay to take your worry away.
+you can pay to take your worry away.

 ---